coryhouse/react-slingshot/README.md

 * **Install [Python 2.7](https://www.python.org/downloads/)**.
 Some node modules may rely on node-gyp, which requires Python on Windows.
 * **Install C++ Compiler**.
 Browser-sync requires a C++ compiler on Windows.
 [Visual Studio Express](https://www.visualstudio.com/en-US/products/visual-studio-express-vs) comes bundled with a free C++ compiler.
 Or, if you already have Visual Studio installed: Open Visual Studio and go to File -> New -> Project -> Visual C++ -> Install Visual C++ Tools for Windows Desktop.
 The C++ compiler is used to compile browser-sync (and perhaps other Node modules).

+## Having Issues?
+Try these things first.
+1. Make sure you ran all steps in the [initial machine setup](https://github.com/coryhouse/react-slingshot#initial-machine-setup) above, including the steps for your OS.
+2. Run `npm install` - If you forget to do this, you'll see this: `babel-node: command not found`.
+3. Install the latest version of Node.
+Or install [Node 5.12.0](https://nodejs.org/download/release/v5.12.0/) if you're having issues on Windows.
+Node 6 has issues on some Windows machines.
+4. Make sure files with names that begin with a dot (.babelrc, .editorconfig, .eslintrc) are copied to the project directory root.
+This is easy to overlook is you copy this repository manually.
+5. Don't run the project from a symbolic link.
+It may cause issues with file watches.
+6. Delete any .eslintrc that you're storing in your user directory.
+Also, disable any ESLint plugin / custom rules that you've enabled within your editor.
+These will conflict with the ESLint rules defined in this project.

 ##Technologies
 Slingshot offers a rich development experience using the following technologies: